lovasko/libdes/README.md

 # libdes
-This library implements the Data Encryption Standard as a C89 library.
+Implementation of the Data Encryption Standard as a C99 library.

 ## Warning!
 Even though this implementation might be correct in the _pure_ sense, it is NOT